clary045/Apple-and-Orange-Grading-Using-SVM/README.md

 3. raspberry pi camera
 4. raspberry pi ( your choice for model type but prefer raspberry pi 4 model B with faster RAM)

-For more infor on this contact me on my email : clarida045@gmail.com
+A video demontration on this can be found at: https://youtu.be/IHFCdor68Iw For more infor on this contact me on my email : clarida045@gmail.com